ngmitan149/ngmitan149/README.md

 - 👋 Hi, I’m @ngmitan149
 - 👀 I’m interested in React
-- 🌱 I’m currently learning React/Rails
+- 🌱 I’m learning React/Rails

 <!---
 ngmitan149/ngmitan149 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.